chijioke-ibekwe/image-processing-api/README.md

 # Image Processing API
 Image Processing API is an application that can be used to resize jpg images via a single API call.
-It is built using Node.js and Express as the web app framework.
+It was developed using Node.js, TypeScript and Express.

 ## Getting Started
 ### Prerequisites